contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ## 38.2 Policies for Ordinances and Blessings

 This section gives policies for ordinances and blessings.
 Some of these policies involve special circumstances.
-General information about ordinances and blessings is provided in [18](18-priesthood-ordinances-and-blessings.md).
-Information about temple ordinances is provided in [27](27-temple-ordinances-for-the-living.md) and [28](28.md).
+General information about ordinances and blessings is provided in [chapter 18](18-priesthood-ordinances-and-blessings.md).
+Information about temple ordinances is provided in [chapters 27](27-temple-ordinances-for-the-living.md) and [28](28.md).

 ### 38.2.1 Interpreting Ordinances and Blessings into Another Language